When was the last time you listened to someone?

 This is one of the inherit polarities of the expansion of consciousness.
 While digital technology has gifted us with greater and more rapid connection, and instant access to practically any information we want to seek…the shadow polarity is that if not managed appropriately, we risk creating “monkey brain” and generating LESS “Real” connection to others!!!

-(By the way, monkey brain from excess digital consumption is a new phenomena coined as ‘Busy Brain Syndrome’ and being researched by Dr Lucia Kelleher if you want to Google it).
+(By the way, monkey brain from excess digital consumption is a new phenomena coined as ‘Busy Brain Syndrome’ and being researched by Dr Lucia Kelleher if you want to research it).

 And this also applies to the connection with OURSELVES!